 What Is A Short Circuit | Short Circuit Meaning | Short Circuit Definition | At The Time Of Short Circuit The Current In The Circuit | When Does An Electric Short Circuit Occur

-A short circuit is a dangerous electrical fault that occurs when there is a low-resistance path between two points of different potential in an electric circuit.
-This unintended connection causes a surge in current flow, which can lead to equipment damage, fire, or electric shock.
+Short circuit — a dangerous electrical fault — happens when a low-resistance path forms between two points of different potential in an electric circuit.
+This sudden connection causes a surge in current that can damage equipment, start fires, or cause electric shock.

-Understanding how short circuits occur, what causes them, and how to prevent them is vital for maintaining electrical safety in homes, industries, and electronics.
+Knowing how short circuits occur, their causes, and prevention methods is essential for electrical safety at home, in industry, and in electronics.

 What is a Short Circuit?
 (Definition)